siddharthgullapalli/Facility-Location-problem-model/README.md

 # Facility-Location-problem-model
-add and swap heuristic approach for the facility location problem.
+Drop and swap heuristic approach for the facility location problem.